A Wall of Silence

 A Wall of Silence (Un muro de silencio) is a 1993 Argentine drama film starring Vanessa Redgrave.
 The film concerns a turbulent period in Argentine history, the National Reorganization Process as well as the responsibility of artists in engaging and interpreting human stories from this period.
 It was directed by Lita Stantic and released theatrically in Argentina on 10 June 1993.
 It was also screened later that year at the Toronto International Film Festival.
 It was released as Black Flowers in some English territories.

 Plot

-Kate (Redgrave) is a British film director on location in Argentina that traces the story of Silvia (Medina).
-Silvia has a dark past, stemming from the turbulent time when she endured her husband's forced disappearance during the Dirty War.
-Silvia wants to move on with her life and concentrate on her family.
-But she is eventually persuaded into reliving her painful past.
+Kate (Redgrave) is a British film director who is making a film on location in Argentina that tells the story of Silvia (Medina).
+Silvia is still struggling with the trauma of her husband's forced disappearance years earlier during the Dirty War.
+She wants to move on with her life and concentrate on her family, but she is eventually persuaded to relive her painful past.